 I love grilled cheese.
 It’s one of my favorite comfort foods.
 There’s more to grilled cheeses than white bread and a slice of American cheese.
-Tomorrow I’ve got an amazing grilled cheese to share with you.
-But, today, it’s all about a special grilled cheese perfect for your sweetie pie on Valentine’s Day.
+This Angel Food Cake Grilled Cheese is a special grilled cheese treat perfect for your sweetie pie on Valentine’s Day.

 A quick and easy grilled cheese sure to delight anyone!